rh0da22/rh0da22/README.md

 - My goal is to land a graduate/junior role as a data scientist / analyst.

 - I’m currently working on building and manipulating a database with SQL as part of the Code First Girls course in Data and SQL.
+(Apr 24)

 #### 📧 How to reach me: **rhoda.durodola22@gmail.com**.